Residence Agreement Policies and Procedures

 By applying to the OAE for an accommodation to have an approved support animal, you acknowledge receipt of the “Service and Support Animals in Stanford R&DE Student Housing” policy booklet found at: studenthousing.stanford.edu/apply/students-disabilities.
 For other housing-related accommodations not addressed above, please notify the OAE in advance (and as early as possible) of your request, and the OAE will then consider the requested accommodation in an interactive communication process with you.

-Support animals are not allowed in all housing locations, including animal-free/restricted buildings so if a student is approved for a support animal after being placed in an assignment where their support animal is not permitted, including in an animal-free/restricted building, they will be required to move to another building.
+Support animals are not allowed in all housing locations, including animal-free/restricted buildings and student meal plan locations.
+If a student is approved for a support animal after being placed in an assignment where their support animal is not permitted, including in an animal-free/restricted building, they will be required to move to another building.

 Requesting Disability/Medical Accommodation While Living in Housing